dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 Problem: too much data, need to summarize it for quickly digesting meaning.

 This presentation seems like basic common sense about data visualization.
 I don't see anything that new for me in the slides.
 I did like this guideline of stepping back and considering your audience and reducing clutter.
-On the one hand, there is a need to make data interesting, but on the other, there is a need for it to not be overwhleming.
-I think every bit of information costs mental energy and focus, and I like the guideline of the UI design book with the title that tells it all, [Don't Make Me Think](https://www.goodreads.com/book/show/18197267-don-t-make-me-think-revisited).
+On the one hand, there is a need to make visualiztions interesting, but on the other, there is a need for them to not be overwhleming.
+I think every bit of information costs mental energy and focus, and I like the guideline of the UI design book with the title with a perfect summary reporting design mantra, [Don't Make Me Think](https://www.goodreads.com/book/show/18197267-don-t-make-me-think-revisited).

 ![reduceclutter01](/images/reduceclutter01.png "reduceclutter01")

-She reccomends a couple other resources that may be worth checking out for visualization philosophy. [http://www.thefunctionalart.com/](http://www.thefunctionalart.com/) and [http://www.nbr-graphs.com/](http://www.nbr-graphs.com/).
+She reccomends a couple other resources that may be worth checking out for visualization: [http://www.thefunctionalart.com/](http://www.thefunctionalart.com/) and [http://www.nbr-graphs.com/](http://www.nbr-graphs.com/).

-I think some of the point of the visualizations in these slides might be that one can visualizae more parts of a project's process than one may think, and they could be easy visualizations.
+I think some of the point in these slides might be that one can visualize more parts of a project's process than one may think, and they could even be simple visualizations.
 Doing this for many parts of a project can quickly give a lot of insight into how a project is going.

 ### 	Warranty/Performance Text Exploration for Modern Reliability *Scott Lee Wise, SAS Institute, Inc.*